 Add a Last Updated By connection field

-From your Data builder, click on the object where you want track the Last Updated By; In this example it is a Leads object.
+From the Data section of your Builder, click on the object where you want track the Last Updated By; in this example it is a Leads object.

 Last Updated By needs to be a connection field to the user role that submits the forms.
 Add a new connection from the right panel in your object.
 When prompted to select the object, select the user role you would like to track; In this example it is a Sales Rep role.
 The relationship type should be one-to-many.